Arctic Field Grant (AFG) – Funding for Fieldwork in Svalbard

 • The extent to which the project has the support of the leadership of the Project Owner and any partners, and the allocation of roles in the project is clear.

 • The extent to which the budget is realistic and appropriate, and resources are allocated so that each of the partners can fulfil their role.

 • The extent to which potential risks have been discussed.

-Applications will be processed administratively by a panel composed of in-house staff plus external experts with extensive experience from Svalbard.
+Grant applications will be processed administratively by a panel composed of Research Council staff and external experts with extensive experience from Svalbard.
 The final decision regarding funding is made by the Research Council of Norway.
 No individual feedback or grades are available to applicants.